rymcol/SwiftCron/README.md

     </a>
 </p>

+Welcome!
+This project will hopefully help you run scheduled and repeating functions in Swift!
+This is a very basic start to having a robust cron application in pure Swift.
+There is still a lot of work to be done.
+Pull requests are encouraged and welcomed... 😃

 ## Setup

 To Add Cron to your Project, you first need to add this repository as a dependency in Package.swift: